Llewellynvdm/CoinRate/README.md

 	1 = once per/hour
 	2 = everyTime (default)
 	3 = only once
--v Value (above or below) at which to send/send notice
+-p The percentage up or down at which to send/show notice -v Value (above or below) at which to send/show notice
 	example: 17000 or 14000,15000
 -A Value Above at which to send notice
 	example: 17000 or 19000,18000